rizqi-maulidi/Rizqi-Maulidi/README.md

 <h1 align="center">Hi there, I'm Rizqi 👋</h1>

-🎓 I'm a Data Enthusiast and graduate math student at UIN Syarif Hidayatullah Jakarta
+🎓 I'm a Data Enthusiast and a mathematics graduate from UIN Syarif Hidayatullah Jakarta
-💼 Currently doing internship at Coding Camp powered by DBS Foundation (Machine Learning Engineer Cohort)
+💼 Currently interning at Coding Camp powered by DBS Foundation (Machine Learning Engineer Cohort)
-🔬 Aspiring Data Scientist & ML Engineer
+🔬 Aspiring Data Scientist and Machine Learning Engineer
-📚 Exploring the Power of Data & AI
+📚 Passionate about exploring the power of Data and AI

 ---